mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 of Conformity has made fear and paranoia a way of life for every person on Pavabid.
 This carpeted room contains several chairs, a couch, a desk, two bookcases, a television and a large viewscreen on the outer wall.
-Various objets d’art decorate the walls and bookcases.
+Various objets d'art decorate the walls and bookcases.
 Several minor decrees, signed by Kanaleb, rest on the desk.
-These should indicate to smart Travellers that these are not Orobid’s quarters.
+These should indicate to smart Travellers that these are not Orobid's quarters.
 ```

-**60. Kanaleb’s Bedchamber:** There is a large viewscreen and more
+**60. Kanaleb's Bedchamber:** There is a large viewscreen and more
     comfortable furniture in this room.
-Kanaleb’s large bed sits in the
+Kanaleb's large bed sits in the
     opposite corner from the door.
 Just inside the door, at ankle-level,
-    is Kanaleb’s night defence: a thin electrically charged tripwire.
+    is Kanaleb's night defence: a thin electrically charged tripwire.
     Anyone touching it will suffer 1D damage and an alarm will wake
     Kanaleb.
 The Minister of Fear lives in fear of assassination, so
     sleeps lightly, with an autopistol in his hand.
 If the tripwire alarm
     is set off, Kanaleb will come up firing.
 The tripwire will be broken if
     anybody actually trips over it.
-**61. Valet’s Room:** Standard stateroom, fancy.
+**61. Valet's Room:** Standard stateroom, fancy.
 This is the stateroom
-    of Orobid’s now sleeping personal valet and servant.
+    of Orobid's now sleeping personal valet and servant.
 If he is
     awakened by trouble, the old man will look out to see what is
     going on but will then stay in his stateroom.
 This room also
-    serves as Orobid’s dressing room for those times when he
+    serves as Orobid's dressing room for those times when he
     dresses in his robes of state to impress the citizens.
 In addition to
-    the valet’s meagre furnishings there is a large open wardrobe full
+    the valet's meagre furnishings there is a large open wardrobe full
-    of Orobid’s golden robes.
-Hanging behind the robes is Orobid’s
+    of Orobid's golden robes.
+Hanging behind the robes is Orobid's
     grav belt, the only one on the planet.
 Only Orobid, the valet and
     Kanaleb know about it.
-**62. Orobid’s Living Chamber:** The door to this room has no alarm
+**62. Orobid's Living Chamber:** The door to this room has no alarm
     on it but inside is an alert guard wearing cloth armor and armed
     with a submachinegun.
 He reports to the bridge by intercom every
     half hour.
 Under no conditions will he leave his post.
 If he hears